Vyvanse & Antidepressants Prozac & Paxil don't mix with either MPH or AMP stimulants - Culprit: CYP450- 2D6

 Treatment Failure?
 Consider this short, important video playlist: *3 Basic ADHD Medication Challenges* http://corepsych.com/basic-3

 Remember this: Prozac and Paxil both significantly block the pathway for the metabolism of Adderall IR and all the amphetamine products for ADHD treatment including Vyvanse, Dexedrine, and Adderall XR.
 If you take either of these two antidepressants together with an amphetamine, watch out.
 You can significantly become overdosed on the amphetamine through drug interactions.
 Often the interaction can unpredictably occur several months later.
-The patient becomes toxic to the amphetamine, angry, irrational, can't sleep, can't eat, or can become dangerously destructive.
+The patient becomes toxic to the amphetamine, angry, irrational, can't sleep, can't eat, or can become dangerously destructive - even psychotic.
 The Adderall/Vyvanse/amphetamine often gets blamed.
-The Prozac and the Paxil are the problems.
+The Prozac and the Paxil are the problems due to inhibiting the metabolism.

 I've seen these 2D6 reactions repeatedly in my office since first understanding these interactions in 1996 - one of the reasons I wrote: "New ADHD Medication Rules - Brain Science and Common Sense" - available in paper, eBook and Audible at this Global Link: http://geni.us/adhd